european-modelling-hubs/covid19-forecast-hub-europe-submissions/README.md

 GitHub Actions.
 The generated forecasts are then submitted to the hub repository as a pull request.

+As of 2022-11-02, 233 automated submissions have successfully been merged.

 ## Guidelines for submitting your model

 To submit your model for auto-submission, you need to [open an